forcedotcom/b2b-commerce-for-visualforce/ccrz-ga4-starter-kit/README.md

 CCRZ.pubSub.**on**('view:PromoDisp:rendered', CCRZ.ga.handlePromotions);
 ```

-We have over 50 places throughout the pages that call CCRZ.ga functions as events and transactions take place.

-Snippet from **cc_CheckoutShippingRD.component**
+There are more than 50 instances in default storefront pages that call `CCRZ.ga` functions.
+For example, this snippet from `cc_CheckoutShippingRD.component`:

 ```
 if (CCRZ.ga) {